it is really the 'good' emphasis tags.

 thank you for everything.

 It has been a goal of mine, for some time now, to practice living gratefully on a daily basis.
 Thus it seemed natural that I would want to decide whether or not there is anything to be even grateful for in the first place.
 It is like that question one throws at one’s parent(s), at that teen age when one is allowed to be a proper monster.
 So one may say something like; “Well I did not ask you to birth me, did I?
 For all I know you and your lover were having a grand time and I just sort of happened, didn’t I?
 But you chose to keep me!
 Didn’t you?
 So forgive me, pretty please, if I am a disappointment.
 I am therefore not entirely to blame, am I?
 You share the blame in a few things like: 1, choosing to have sex, and 2, choosing to birth me, and 3, choosing to think I would not be a disappointment to you!”
-Right. >:) But sooner or later one must admit that there is a bit of a catch to this sort of blame sharing.
+Right. >:) But sooner or later one must admit that there is a bit of a catch in this sort of blame sharing.
 And this is the question of why one chooses to live.
 Yes, life is gifted …